-SET A BUDGET: Your maximum budget may or may not be determined by a mortgage lender, but I recommend getting pre-approved as a first step.
+SET A BUDGET: Your maximum budget may or may not be determined by a mortgage lender, but we recommend getting pre-approved as a first step.
 A pre-approval letter will tell you the amount a bank will lend to you, and the letter itself is almost always used as part of an offer package to show sellers that you’ve done your homework.

 As with most things in life, buying a home is all about who you know.
 I am always refining and growing my network to ensure I work with the best and brightest throughout the North Shore.
 If you don't see a resource listed below that you are looking for, please contact me directly.
-Chances are I know a guy!
+Chances are we know a guy!

 You may find a home but want to know if it is possible to add a master bath, or a second floor laundry, or a family room addition.
 A good